-Writing Prompts for Kids and Lots of Ideas for You, PLUS Bonus Support Resources— There’s no doubt about it—kids love adventures.
-Exploring, creating, and questioning are essential aspects of childhood, and you can promote these endeavors in your students through daily creative writing activities.
+Writing Prompts for Kids and Lots of Ideas for You, PLUS Bonus Support Resources— There’s no doubt about it, kids love adventures.
+Exploring, creating, and questioning are all essential aspects of childhood, and you can build upon these interests in your students through regular creative writing practice.

-To support a regular creative writing practice, we published four lists of prompts for kids (with 251 prompts in all!).
+We have published for you 4 amazing lists of fun writing and journaling prompts for kids (with 251 prompts in all!).